-During Step 3, an Intervention Concept Note (ICN) and intervention Plan (IP) are created to describe selected interventions in detail and to gain approval from the core management team (CMT) to move forward.
+During Step 3, an Intervention Concept Note (ICN) and Intervention Steering Document (ISD) are created to describe selected interventions in detail and to gain approval from the core management team (CMT) to move forward.
 Involvement of women and men is detailed in the Intervention Plan.